 Or are you the type that can’t even get a lender to talk to you?

-The Importance of a Qualified Real Estate Agent – For both buying and selling my condo, as well as buying our house, I was lucky enough to have the same real estate agent.
+The Importance of a Qualified Real Estate Agent – I was lucky enough to have the same real estate agent for both buying and selling my condo and buying our house.
 He was referred to me by a family friend.
 He did great work both on the buying and selling side of things.

 If we ever move again, we won’t be able to use him, as he’s retired.
 However, his son is in the business, so we’d probably give him the first look.
-So how much difference can a realtor actually make?
-Well, it’s my opinion that the answer is ‘quite a bit’.
+So how much difference can a realtor make?
+Well, it’s my opinion that the answer is “quite a bit.”

 Here are a few reasons using our experiences, that a qualified real estate agent is key.

-5 Hard-But-Worth-It Ways to Save More Money – There’s a time and a place for savings tactics and the ones I covered last week don’t take a lot of effort to maintain over time.
-They’re sustainable, and can make a difference as you save up for your goals!
+5 Hard-But-Worth-It Ways to Save More Money – There’s a time and a place for savings tactics, and the ones I covered last week don’t take a lot of effort to maintain over time.
+They’re sustainable and can make a difference as you save for your goals!

 But if you only have the time or mental energy to do a few things for your finances, they’re not the ones I would pick.

 Home Regret: Avoiding a Massive Financial Mistake – There have been several articles recently on the subject of home regret.
-A sizable portion of millennial buyers is expressing regret when it comes to their house purchase.
+A sizable portion of millennial buyers expresses regret regarding their house purchase.

 Unfortunately, home regret impacts people of all generations.
 If a house is a burden and the costs outweigh the benefits, it can be a boat anchor to your budget.
-Since we all need a place to live, it is a massive decision that can have an impact for many years.
+Since we all need a place to live, it is a massive decision that can impact many years.

 Perfection Hangover can be crippling.
 Stop comparing yourself to others and start living your best life!
 That’s why PH exists!
 I want to encourage you to take control of your money, your blog, and your business.